degenerativeai/idem/replit.md

 **Design Considerations**:
 - API keys managed client-side (security trade-off for simplicity)
 - Support for multiple image generation backends
-- Database connection pooling for performance
+- No external database dependencies
 - CORS and rate limiting preparation (dependencies present but not configured)